MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

     public class Program
     {
         /// <summary>
-        /// The number of records to query and update in CDS in a single operation.
+        /// The number of rows to query and update in CDS in a single operation.
         /// </summary>
         /// <remarks>
         /// The larger this number, the fewer calls will need to be made, so the faster the updates